-Knowing how to safely interact with dogs is important to prevent unwanted bites.
 Our campers learned to ask permission and wait for the affirmative response before approaching a dog.
-They greeted the dog appropriately by not leaning over the dog and petting under the chin or along the side.
+They learned to greet the dog appropriately by not leaning over her and petting under the chin or along the side.
 Keeping things calm, short and positive made the greeting enjoyable for all.

 Beauty thought the attention from the kids was amazing and would likely have stayed there all day.